 Like a city of workers

 B vitamins are critical for the production of neurotransmitters in the brain.
-So basically the little workers talking, communicating, and processing information have to have Bs.
+So basically the little workers talking, communicating, and processing information have to have B vitamins.

-Studies have shown that low Bs are associated with cognitive decline.
+Studies have shown that low B vitamins are associated with cognitive decline and many other weaknesses.

 Folate has a number of the worker functions that enhance cognitive performance including lowering inflammation and reducing homocysteine, two things that are linked to brain disorders.

-Synthetic folic acid can hog the folate receptor sites in the MTHFR (detoxification) pathway, so eat whole foods rich in folate, and when pregnant, take a folate-based prenatal supplement!
+Synthetic folic acid can hog the folate receptor sites in the MTHFR (detoxification) pathway, so eat whole foods rich in folate, and when pregnant, take a methylfolate-based prenatal supplement!

-When unusable folic acid is blocking/hogging the receptor sites where real folate is needed, a folate deficiency occurs and the following can happen:
+When unusable folic acid is blocking/hogging the receptor sites where methylfolate is needed, a folate deficiency occurs and the following can happen: